 Pompei and Rome Train Stations

 The train station for the Pompeii excavations is in the modern Italian city of Pompei, which is spelled differently from the ancient city.
-It’s called Pompei Scavi-Villa dei Misteri and is served by the Circumvesuviana train line.
+It’s called Pompei Scavi-Villa dei Misteri, and it is served by the Circumvesuviana train line.

 Napoli Centrale is Naples' biggest station, and it's on Piazza Garibaldi which is a main hub for city and regional buses.
-There's also a Metro (subway) station connected to Centrale called Napoli Piazza Garibaldi.
-The area around the station is decidedly unappealing, so it's a good idea to know where you're going when you walk out of the station itself – whether that's a specific bus line or the taxi queue.
+There's also a Metro (subway) station connected to Napoli Centrale called Napoli Piazza Garibaldi.
+Make sure to be prepared ahead of time, so that you know where you are going once outside of the station, or which bus or taxi to take.

 Roma Termini is the city's largest station, and also a major transportation hub within Rome.
-Many bus lines stop right outside the station, and there is a Metro station inside Termini, too.
+Many bus lines stop right outside the station, and there is also a Metro station inside Termini.

 See below for details on traveling from Pompei to Rome by train.